English 70 – Brown – Hunger

 About this guide

-This guide provides students with suggested sources for their class debate research.
+This guide provides students with suggested sources for their research in English 70 with Professor Brown.
 Your search for information can include books, periodical articles, online databases, and credible Internet resources.

 Use the tabs above to navigate through the guide.